plaid/pattern-transfers/README.md

 See the [create.sql][create-script] initialization script to see some brief notes for and the schemas of the tables used in this application.
 While most of them are fairly self-explanitory, we've added some additional notes for some of the tables below.

+### transfer_events_table

+This table stores all events received from the transfer/event/sync endpoint.
+It stores the plaid_event_id,related transfer_id, type of event, timestamp and sweep_amount and sweep_id, if applicable.

 ### link_events_table

 This table stores responses from the Plaid API for client requests to the Plaid Link client.